 (EC) 2021/279 Art.
-3 If your product is labelled outside the UK or EU and you are not using the EU logo then you do not have to use the certifier's code, but you must include the name of the certifier.
+3 If your product is labelled outside the UK or EU and you are not using the EU logo then you do not have to use the certifier's code , but you must include the name of the certifier.
 If you are in any doubt as to what certifier code you should use on your labels please do contact your Certification Officer for guidance.
 Labels of non-food products, such as textiles and health and beauty care, or medicinal products must not include the code of the certifier.
 This is because they fall outside the scope of the EU Organic Regulation. e) Traceability code Your labelling must include a traceability code.
 Please refer to the record keeping section 1.7 for details.

-NI 1.8.3 Products with less than 95% organic ingredients

-- For products where less than 95% of the agricultural ingredients are organic you can only include reference to organic in the ingredients list.
-In order to do this you must: - f) indicate which ingredients are organic in the ingredients list. - g) include the total percentage of organic ingredients in the ingredients list (as a percentage of the agricultural ingredients). - h) use the same colour, size and style of lettering in the reference to organic and percentage statement as you do as for the non-organic ingredients. - 19.
-For products where the main ingredient is a product of hunting or fishing you may make reference to organic in the sales description and in the list of ingredients provided that you - i) indicate which ingredients are organic in the ingredients list - ensure any reference to organic in the sales description is clearly related to the organic ingredients and not the product of hunting or fishing - k) all other agricultural ingredients are organic - include the total percentage of organic ingredients in the ingredients list (as a percentage of the total quantity of agricultural ingredients) - m) in the list of ingredients use the same colour, size and style of lettering in the reference to organic and percentage statement as you do for the non-organic ingredients. - n) meet all of other processed food requirements as detailed in out processed food standards.
+NI 1.8.3 Products with less than 95% organic ingredients Guidance for each point is set out below: • For products where less than 95% of the agricultural ingredients are organic you can only include reference to 1.
+Less than 95% organic bulk labels organic in the ingredients list.
+In order to do this you must: f) indicate which ingredients are organic in the ingredients For bulk products which do not include the ingredient information on list. the label, indicate the total percentage of organic ingredients on the g) include the total percentage of organic ingredients in the product label instead. ingredients list (as a percentage of the agricultural Vour labelling must not infor the product is organic.
+Any references to ingredients).
+Your labelling must not infer the product is organic.
+Any references to organic must clearly only be in relation to the organic ingredients. h) use the same colour, size and style of lettering in the organic must clearly only be intrelation to the organic ingredients. reference to organic and percentage statement as you do as for the non-organic ingredients.
+2. Main ingredient of hunting and fishing 22.
+For products where the main ingredient is a product of hunting or fishing you may make reference to organic in the The 'main ingredient' means it accounts for at least 50% agricultural sales description and in the list of ingredients provided that ingredients or is the characterising ingredient.
+Added water and salt you are not taken into account. i) indicate which ingredients are organic in the ingredients list Products of hunting and fishing are considered agricultural j) ensure any reference to organic in the sales description is ingredients so are included in percentage calculations. clearly related to the organic ingredients and not the For example, Sardines in tomato sauce: product of hunting or fishing Sardines 52% Organic tomatoes 32% k) all other agricultural ingredients are organic Organic tomatoes 32% Organic olive oil 11% I) include the total percentage of organic ingredients in the ingredients list (as a percentage of the total quantity of Organic lemon 5% agricultural ingredients) Organic content = 48% m) in the list of ingredients use the same colour, size and style of lettering in the reference to organic and percentage The label will indicate total organic content of 48%. statement as you do for the non-organic ingredients. n) meet all of other processed food requirements as detailed 3.
+This table provides a summary of the main differences in labelling in out processed food standards. requirements for products containing more than 95% and less than 95% organic agricultural ingredients, and in-conversion products.